 - Private scholarships are scholarships that are not offered by the university, government or state.
 Students will typically need to apply for these scholarships separately from their college admissions applications or financial aid forms that provide ‘need-based’ financial aid.

 - These in our opinion are an ‘apply but don’t rely’ type deal.
-There are no guarantees that your student will win these scholarships, unless your student is the only that that is applying.
+There are no guarantees that your student will win these scholarships, unless your student is the only that is applying.
 Your student will typically need to meet certain criteria to apply, then complete an application and write an essay to be considered for the scholarship.

 - Cal Grant